12Starlight/React-Redux/W13D5/README.md

     - Learn how to create a React-Redux frontend app using jBuilder

-Need to make sure this still works
+Need to make sure this still works.
+Double checking that this works : D